Yes, you can refinance student loans with a private lender more than once in the quest for a lower interest rate and different repayment term.

-But before you get too refi happy, it’s important to know the advantages and disadvantages of this strategy.
+But before you get too refi-happy, it’s important to know the advantages and disadvantages of this strategy.

 What Are Some Advantages of Refinancing Multiple Times?

-A while later you might qualify for a lower fixed rate or an even lower variable rate, and so on.
+Later on, you might qualify for a lower fixed rate or an even lower variable rate, and so on.

-Or you might find it handy to refinance to a longer term, with lower monthly payments.
+Or you might find it helpful to refinance to a longer term, with lower monthly payments.
 That will likely mean paying more in interest over the life of the loan, but lower monthly payments may put you in a better position to accomplish your short-term financial goals.

 Reputable lenders charge no application or origination fees, so refinancing each time will not cost you anything.